ayshiff/my-open-source-journey/docs/projects/firefox-ios.md

 <br />

 Firefox for iOS is a free and open-source web browser developed by the Mozilla Foundation.
+It supports many features common to other mobile browsers, including tabs, history, and bookmarks.

 For more information about Firefox for iOS you can find it <a href="https://apps.apple.com/fr/app/navigateur-web-firefox/id989804926"><Highlight color="#203666">here</Highlight></a>.